XMLDB defining an XML structure

 The FIELD element

 It maps with one field in the DB (obviously).
-For each field you can define its name, type (from a list of neutral types), length, decimals (for some types), notnull (true/false), unsigned (true/false), sequence (if it's autonumeric or serial, true/false), enum (true/false), enumvalues (the list of values if the field has been declared as enum, for example 'frog','toad','newt') and default (to assign a default value).
+For each field you can define its name, type (from a list of neutral types), length, decimals (for some types), notnull (true/false), unsigned (true/false), sequence (if it's autonumeric or serial, true/false) and default (to assign a default value).

 So, in our example, we have two tables, assignment and assignment_submissions, each one with its own fields, defining all the information related above.
 Please note that naming conventions are followed.